 - Use your hand to take one edge of the dough, stretch it up toward yourself, then fold it toward the centre of the bowl.

-- Place a lightly damp tea towel and a large plate over your bowl, then place the bowl into the refrigerator for the bulk fermentation.
-This should take about 12 hours, and your dough should double in size.
+- Place a lightly damp tea towel and a large plate over your bowl, then set aside to rise until doubled (at room temp).
+This should take about 6 hours with an active starter.
 If, at the end of this time, the dough hasn't doubled, just wait until it has.

 - Lightly flour a clean surface and turn the proofed dough out onto it.
-Separate the dough into approximately 12 equal pieces.
+Separate the dough into 12 equal pieces.
 Grease a large ( approximately 9 x 13 inch (22 x 33 cm) baking dish with butter, line it on the bottom with a piece of parchment and set aside.

 - Lightly coat one side of the dough ball in flour, then gently stretch one edge and fold it into the middle of the piece.
 Rotate, repeating the motion, until a ball has formed.